Use code SLEEPFOUNDATION15 to get 15% off

 Dependable Pressure Relief: Few materials can conform to the body in the same way as foam, especially memory foam, and this enables these mattresses to stand out when it comes to pressure relief and promoting spinal alignment.

-A bed-in-a-box is a mattress that has been tightly compressed within plastic packaging for easier shipping.
+A mattress in a box is one that has been tightly compressed within plastic packaging for easier shipping.
 Once sealed in plastic, the bed is put in a cardboard box that can be sold on store shelves or delivered to your front door.
 Once the packaging is removed, the mattress expands to its full size.

 Walmart mattress-in-a-box options include a number of their foam, hybrid, and innerspring models, which makes for more convenient and often quicker shipping.
-Compressing the mattress as a bed-in-a-box does not damage the bed or harm its quality.
+Compressing the mattress in a box does not damage the bed or harm its quality.

 As with most retailers, Walmart has its own set of policies related to returns, warranties, shipping, and product pricing and availability.
 Knowing the lay of the land and what to look out for can make it more likely you’ll be satisfied with your purchase.